 Eating and Weight Disorders Program Externship at the Icahn School of Medicine

-Length of program and time commitment: One year, 16 hours per week
+Length of program and time commitment: one year (July 1 through June 30), 16 hours per week.
+Fridays are mandatory.

 Externship Standard Experience

 The Eating and Weight Disorders Program (EWDP) includes a hospital-based outpatient program, an intensive outpatient program, a bariatric surgery program, and a research laboratory.
 The outpatient program provides evidence-based psychological treatment for children, adolescents, and adults with a wide range of eating and weight disorders including Anorexia Nervosa, Bulimia Nervosa, and Binge Eating Disorder.
 The intensive outpatient program provides DBT group therapy and meal support three days per week, 3 hours per day, for adolescents struggling with all forms of eating disorders and involves a family component.
 The bariatric surgery program provides psychological assessments for individuals planning to undergo bariatric surgery.
 Ongoing research studies focus on testing innovative eating disorder and body image interventions and better understanding neurobiological and psychological mechanisms underlying eating disorder behaviors.
 In addition, we investigate the use of appearance and performance enhancing drugs.
 We are currently conducting two randomized-controlled clinical trials on: 1) the efficacy of family based treatment vs. interoceptive exposure for the treatment of adolescent anorexia nervosa and 2) the use of mirror exposure treatment to reduce body dissatisfaction.